data-lessons/literate-programming-r-demo/_episodes/04-bibliographic-citations.md

 ---
 ```

-This will read `decoupling-dns.bib` file and use to create citations and a bibliography for our file when we render it using our `Knit` button.
+This line will cause R to read the `decoupling-dns.bib` file and use it to create citations and a bibliography for our document when we render it using our `Knit` button.
 Let's walk through what that looks like.

 ## Creating a Citation

-The actually cite one of our bibtex entries we use the `@` symbol in a couple of ways.
-To maek a citation use the following:
+To actually cite one of our bibtex entries we use the `@` symbol in a couple of ways.
+To make a citation use the following:

 ```
 The rest of this paper is organized as follows.
 We motivate the need for